nathandyer/nathandyer.github.io/_posts/2025-12-31-terminator-2d-review.md

 ---
 layout: post
-title: A Short Review of Terminator 2D: No Fate
+title: A Short Review of Terminator 2D
 summary: A quick, fun Terminator game
 ---